 - The policy of these states indicates that all the attempts to make a borrower repay a defaulted loan will be illegal, provided that interest rates do not comply with the law.
 The loan gets void and a lender will be eligible to get just the principal loan amount.

 - In some states, the law presupposes that a borrower should follow an installment plan, in case all the roll-over periods have come to an end and a borrower claims unable to repay.
 One of the options is to apply for an Extended Payment Plan.

 Provided that a payday lender is a member of the CFSA (Community Financial Services Association of America), there is no way for them to make a customer repay by force.
 Members of CFSA are not allowed any such practices and you can have the time of the next 4 payday loan terms for repayment.
 However, it should be taken into consideration that the application for an Extended Payment Plan can be executed only once in a given year for each lender.
 Plus, state laws should be taken into consideration.

 For those lenders that are not members of the

 For more information, it is helpful to check the website of the local attorney general.

 In case you live in the states where payday laws are more lenient to lenders and allow the latter more freedom of operation, it is recommended to deliberate before applying for such a loan.
 In case of default repayment, a person can get into worse financial trouble than he was before.

 In case a person defaults on a loan, the first thing for a lender to do is to get the money back either by trying to cash a post-dated check or by withdrawing the cash from the account.
 However, when there is not enough cash on the account, it will result in the bouncing of a check.

-In some states lenders ask borrowers to sign an “Assignment of Salary and Wages”.
-This document gives a lender the permission to apply for a borrower’s employer in order to get the information about the salary and also to get the loan deducted directly from the paycheck on the due day.
+In some states, lenders ask borrowers to sign an “Assignment of Salary and Wages”.
+This document gives a lender permission to apply for a borrower’s employer in order to get the information about the salary and also to get the loan deducted directly from the paycheck on the due day.